How it all started…

 Playgrounds have been steadily upgraded, with a climbing area installed in 2018, sensory playspace in 2019 and an upgraded basketball court surface in 2021.

-2021 plans include an additional Bike/ Fitness Track and an indigenous natural play space to be created along Fawthrop Street.
+2022 an additional Bike/ Fitness Track was installed and in 2023 an indigenous natural play space was created along Fawthrop Street.

 Ethos / Motto